AnshulRana13/API.Detection/README.md

     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1bmlxdWVfbmFtZSI6IkFuc2h1bCBSYW5hIiwibmJmIjoxNTgyMDI2NDUzLCJleHAiOjE1ODIxMTI4NTMsImlhdCI6MTU4MjAyNjQ1MywiaXNzIjoiaHR0cHM6Ly9sb2NhbGhvc3Q6NDQzMTIvIiwiYXVkIjoiaHR0cHM6Ly9sb2NhbGhvc3Q6NDQzMTIvIn0.2TaY_zLiEdy95coHNitGjFIwg4siR9_o0aLlaFJEJmU",
     "tokenType": "Bearer"
 }
- 3. Now, once we are issued a token we are ready to call actual service https://localhost:44312/api/dns/lookup/nginx. , either through swagger or postman
+ - Now, once we are issued a token we are ready to call actual service https://localhost:44312/api/dns/lookup/nginx. , please use postman for calling the service ,  Authorization : Bearer <token> , content-Type :  application/json, method : post, body : [  "google.com",  "facebook.com",  "blog.detectify.com"]

+## Scalibilty
+ - This service can be scalable with bare minmum effort and will support all sort of
+      technology.

+ - Radis cache and Mongodb service is used for caching and user information respectively.
+ - We can also intgrate Kafka and other messaging queue to talk and intiate other services
+ - I am using infrastruture as a service, which is helping to build service faster.
+ - We can also integrate feature like config server, corellationId, API Gateway etc.